oscal-compass/community/GOVERNANCE.md

 ### Voter Eligibility

-Eligibility to vote for oversight committee members is generally defined by:
+Eligibility to vote for oversight committee members is defined by:

-* current oversight commitee members
-* current maintainers and reviewers of **core** projects
-* current maintainers of **non-core** projects within OSCAL-Compass Github organization
-* one person/maintainer per lab project and significant adopter.
-Each lab project and significant adopter will designate one person to participate in the voting.
-If a person from the lab project or significant adpopter is already eligible based on other criteria (such as maintainer of core projects, etc.) then that lab project or significant adopter will not get another vote.
+* All [OSCAL-Compass org members](https://github.com/orgs/oscal-compass/people).
+Note: This requirement may be updated in future to restrict it to only active members with guidelines for measuring actitivy/contribution.

 ### Candidate Eligibility

 Key Eligibility Requirements:

-* **Required**: The candidate must satisfy at least one of the below criteria to be eligibile to be nominated for oversight committee member.
+* **Required**: The candidate must satisfy at least one of the below criteria to be eligibile to stand for election for oversight committee membership.
-  * a current or a past (emeritus) oversight commitee member, or
+  * current oversight commitee member, or
-  * a current maintainer of any **core** project, or
+  * current maintainer of any **core** project, or
-  * a current maintainer of a lab project or a significant adopter project/organization.
-Only one nomination per lab project or per significant adopter will be accepted.
-The lab project / significant adopter should internally decide on the nomination. **NOTE**: If one or more persons from a lab project or significant adpopter is already eligible based on other criteria (such as maintainer of core projects, etc.) and they are being nominated, then that lab project or significant adopter cannot nominate another person.
+  * any eligible voter with endorsement from two other eligible voters from different companies/organizations (one endorsement can be from the same organization as the candidate's organization).
+Note: Eligibility may be addressed in future to ensure at least one of the endorsements is from a maintainer of the **core** project.
-* Technical Expertise: Candidates should be senior, respected technical contributors with significant experience relevant to the project's domain.
+* Technical Expertise: Candidates should be senior, respected technical leaders or contributors with significant experience relevant to the project's domain.
 * Demonstrated Commitment: They must have the time and willingness to actively participate in meetings, discussions, and the work of the committee.
 * Neutrality and Project-First Mindset: A crucial requirement is the ability to act as a neutral party, prioritizing the good of the project over any personal or company interests.
 * Good Standing: Candidates should have a clean record with respect to the project's Code of Conduct.
 The CNCF, for example, requires that candidates for its Code of Conduct Committee have no violations in the past 18 months.